 These agreements can be between you and your customers, employees, suppliers or distributors, and are usually formalised by writing legally binding contracts between the parties involved.

-Unfortunately, all too often when things start to go wrong we see businesses suddenly take an in depth look at their contracts only to find they are unenforceable or don't cover what everyone thought they did.
+Unfortunately, all too often when things start to go wrong we see businesses suddenly take an in depth look at their agreements only to find that they have an legally unenforceable contract or the agreement they signed doesn't cover what everyone thought it did.

 This is why it's important to understand the key components of a legally binding contract when drafting an agreement.

-Unfair Contract Terms
+Unfair or Unenforceable Contract Terms

 Another common example of an unfair term are 'penalty clauses' where one party specifies a monetary amount that is payable upon breach of the contract which is disproportionate to the loss that the party would actually suffer due to that breach.